shotover/shotover-proxy/docs/user-guide/configuration.md

     # The first transform in the chain, in this case its the Tee transform
     - Tee:
         behavior: Ignore
-        # The number of messages that Tee will accumulate before passing to the sub chain
+        # The number of message batches that the tee can hold onto in its buffer of messages to send.
+        # If they arent sent quickly enough and the buffer is full then tee will drop new incoming messages.
         buffer_size: 10000
         #The child chain, that Tee will asynchronously pass requests to
         chain: